Catalina State Park: Bighorn fire

 On June 5, 2020, a lightning strike started the Bighorn Fire which burned through the Santa Catalina Mountains until late July.
 The Bighorn Fire burned parts of Catalina State Park and caused damage to trails and vegetation.

 Recreation

 The park is several minutes by car away from the Tucson metropolitan area.
 The park is home to trails for activities like birding, biking, backpacking and hiking, including Romero Ruin Trail, Nature Trail, Romero Canyon Trail, Sutherland Trail, Canyon Loop Trail, 50-Year Trail, Birding Trail, and the Bridle Trail.
 Certain trails also connect with other trails in Coronado National Forest, continuing to Mount Lemmon, the highest peak in the Santa Catalina Mountains at 9157 ft.

+Multiple trails of varying length and degree of difficulty are available at the Catalina State Park.

 The park also features several campgrounds and an equestrian center with ample parking for trailers, as specific trails are also open to equestrians.